 - 2Wall hanging pocket planters.Small ones may be made of recycled plastic bottles.

 - They can easily be hung on rails or fences, or attached to the walls equipped with fasteners and anchors for almost any kind of wall.

-- It has a watering system and reservoir which allows water to trickle down to the plants.
+- It has a watering system and reservoir that allows water to trickle down to the plants.

 - A felt liner takes care of evaporation of excess water.

-- 3Stacking Planters.It is so designed that when stacked, it allows pockets for plants that may be hanged or left freestanding.
+- 3Stacking Planters.These are designed so when they are stacked, they allow pockets for plants that may be hung or left freestanding.